 "...And David's servants came into the land of the children of Amon.
 But the princes of the children of Amon said unto Hanun their lord: 'Do you think that David does honour your father, that he hath sent comforters to you? has not David sent his servants to thee to search the city, and to spy it out, and to overthrow it?'
 So Hanun took David's servants, and shaved off the one half of their beards, and cut off their garments in the middle, even to their buttocks, and sent them away."
 2 Samuel 10:2-4

-Up till now it always seemed strange that Hanun and his advisors would suspect David’s emissaries of being spies without any seeming justification.
+Up till now it always seemed strange that Hanun and his advisers would suspect David’s emissaries of being spies without any seeming justification.
 Even stranger was his reaction to discovering spies be that he cut off their beards.
-Bearing in mind that ancient peoples shaved off their beards as an act of mourning “for the dead”, it becomes clear why Hanun’s advisors doubted that David’s comforters had come to pay condolences.
+Bearing in mind that ancient peoples shaved off their beards as an act of mourning “for the dead”, it becomes clear why Hanun’s advisers doubted that David’s comforters had come to pay condolences.
 Presumably Hanun and his cronies sat in the royal court with torn clothes, cut skin, and shaven beards.
-When David’s men arrived with full beards Hanun’s advisors assumed they were not coming to mourn the dead king but to spy out the land.
+When David’s men arrived with full beards Hanun’s advisers assumed they were not coming to mourn the dead king but to spy out the land.
 For were they really coming to mourn the king they would have shaven their beards.
 To teach them respect of the dead and humiliate them at the same time, Hanun ordered that half their beards be cut off!

 In summation, Leviticus 19:27-28, Leviticus 21:4-5, and Deuteronomy 14:1-2 prohibit 4 different acts of mourning.
 These are: